pseelam02/pseelam02/README.md

 ## Hi there I am Pranav👋
-a passionate computer science enthusiast currently pursuing my M.S. in Computer Science with a concentration in Systems Engineering at the Georgia Institute of Technology.
-My interests lie in Deep Learning and Systems Engineering.
+a passionate computer science enthusiast currently pursuing my M.S. in Computer Science with a concentration in Computing Systems at the Georgia Institute of Technology.
+My interests lie in all things related to Deep Learning, Software and Systems Engineering.

-I completed my undergraduate studies in Data Science at the University of California, Berkeley, where I fell in love with the idea of sharpening and growing my mind every day, little by little.
+I completed my undergraduate studies in Data Science at the University of California, Berkeley, where I fell in love with the idea of becoming a better version of yourself everyday, little by little.

 I'm always eager to meet new people who share a passion for computer science.
-Feel free to reach out—I'd love to chat!
+Feel free to reach out to my linkedin—I'd love to chat!

 ### Work Experience
 #### Deep Learning Applied Systems Intern @ Rivian(September 2023-December 2023):